MartianMadman/RFA_Madmod/Readme.txt

 For regular users, open the Packed folder and copy paste misc.vpp_pc along with table.vpp_pc to the build/pc/cache directory located in the main RFA installation directory.
 Replace existing files when asked.

 For advanced users you can pack .vpp_pc files yourself for use with other mods or personal tweaks.
-The folder titled Raw contains the modified .xtbl files of this mod.
+The folder titled Source contains the modified .xtbl files of this mod.